cassyay/Grocery-Dataset/README.md

 ### Notebooks folder
 - `ML Nanodegee Capstone-Benchmark.ipnynb`: entire code and results with ResNet50, on Jupyter
-- `ML Nanodegree Capstone-Comparison.ipnynb`: entire code and results with ResNet18, on Jupyter
+- `ML Nanodegree Capstone-DenseNet121.ipnynb`: entire code and results with DenseNet121, on Jupyter
-- `Preprocess.py`: code to augment images, merge datasets, and transform images
-- `Train.py`: code to build and train model
-- `Test.py`: code to test accuracy of entire model, and of each class

 ### Report folder
-- Technical write-up of the project
+- Technical report of the project
-- Original proposal
+- README with table of contents and helpful resources